LibraryBeales/templates/readme.md

-# Digital Scholarship Workshop Series - Web Scraping
+# Digital Scholarship Workshop Series - WORKSHOP TITLE

-These files support the web scraping tutorial, which can be found here. https://librarybeales.github.io/Web-Scraping/.
+These files support the WROKSHOP TITLE tutorial, which can be found here. https://librarybeales.github.io/WORKSHOPTITLE.
 This tutorial is part of a the CWRU Digital Scholarship Workshop Series.

 ## Getting Started